-During curricular PE time, our pupils in S1-3 develop their performance, knowledge and understanding through participating in various themed activities - Athletics, Badminton, Basketball, Dance, Fitness, Football, Gymnastics, Handball, Netball and Rugby.
+During curricular PE time, our pupils in S1-3 develop their physical, mental, social and emotional wellbeing through participating in various themed activities.
 Pupils maintain a record of their progress in their PE profile.
-In S4, pupils get options as to the activities that they wish to participate in.
-Cycling is a recent activity that we have introduced, thanks to a successful bid to Education Scotland from which we secured thirty mountain bikes and the necessary accessories.

-Pupils who choose certificated PE have many great opportunities to analyse, plan and develop their performance in depth before competing in the many interclass events that we organise.
-We have incorporated the use of Ipads into our Department in order to enhance the analysis process.
+Pupils who chose certificated PE have many great opportunities to analyse, plan and develop their performance in depth before competing in the many interclass events that we organise.